Overview of Dental specialty training

 What fields can dentists specialise in?

-There are currently over 400 trainees in Dental Specialty Training and 13 dental specialties recognised by the General Dental Council (GDC).
+There are currently over 400 postgraduate dentists in dental specialty training and 13 dental specialties recognised by the General Dental Council (GDC).

 What posts are available?